readium/lcp-specs/releases/lcp/latest.md

 1. Since the `signature` object of the License Document is the product of the calculation, it <b class="rfc">must</b> be removed.

-2. All object members (name/value pairs) of the License Document <b class="rfc">must</b> be sorted in lexicographical order of their names according to their representation as Unicode code point.
+2. All JSON object properties (i.e. key/value pairs) in the License Document <b class="rfc">must</b> be lexicographically sorted by Unicode Code Point.
 Note that this rule is recursive, so that members are sorted at all levels of object nesting.

 3. Within arrays, the order of elements <b class="rfc">must not</b> be altered.